20 April 2023

 • Fully connectable via the local network (LAN) of the existing site

-Of course all solutions are customizable on the real needs of the customer and according to the systems already present in the terminal.
+All solutions are customizable based on the real needs of the Customer and according to the systems present in the terminal.

 Key benefits of terminal automation systems

-Process automation offers several undeniable benefits for oil installations.
-Let’s see them all.
+Process automation offers several benefits for oil installations.

 Process optimization

 The work of the entire staff is completely optimized.
-Thanks to the sophisticated computerized control systems we are able to monitor the entire liquid distribution chain within the loading facilities.
+Thanks to the sophisticated computerized control systems it is possible to monitor the entire liquid distribution chain within the loading facilities.

 Elimination of errors